 My legs were tired, my feet wobbly and the relentless fog made the last part of the ascent anti-climatic for us all.
 Staring at the ground I planned my breathing to maximize oxygen into my body and pushed up the last incline into a cloud.

 Had we finally reached the top?
-I looked around and all I could see was white cloud and it wasn’t letting go of the mountain.
+I looked around and all I could see were white clouds and it wasn’t letting go of the mountain.
 Our mountain guide strongly cautioned us to move slowly and keep our eyes on the terrain.
-With the lack of visibility it wouldn’t be hard for one of us to wander straight off the steep ledge of the mountain face to a deadly fall.
+With the lack of visibility, it wouldn’t be hard for one of us to wander straight off the steep ledge of the mountain face to a deadly fall.

 Can’t you just read the headlines?
 ‘Wisconsin couple hikes to the top of Ireland’s tallest mountain and is rewarded with views of nothing.’
 It was hard to think that our effort wouldn’t be rewarded, despite the fact that our mountain guide kept insisting it would clear off.
 We were not sure if we believed him or not.